All Categories

 HOW DO I ESTABLISH INTENSITY OF TRAINING?

 When developing a respiratory training program several training variables are manipulated: frequency of training, intensity of the task, and number of sets of the exercise to be completed.
 There are two main physiologic principles that underlie the concept of strength training.
 First, the exercise stimulus must be sufficient to elicit a change in muscle function.
 This is referred to as “stimulus intensity” and is usually defined in terms of the amount of load (or weight) of load, and duration of the exercise task.
-Second, is the “frequency” of the exercise stimulus which is usually defined in terms of how many times the exercise is performed (minutes per day/ days per week/ total weeks).
+Second, is the “frequency” of the exercise stimulus which is usually defined in terms of how many times the exercise is perdived (minutes per day/ days per week/ total weeks).
 Therefore, in an attempt to develop evidence-based guidelines, researchers in the area of respiratory training have modeled their paradigms off of the exercise literature describing limb training.
 In the limb, for instance, it is recommended that strength training be completed at 75-80% of maximum strength.
 Therefore, most respiratory strength training paradigms have followed that model.
 But in the case of some populations with pathology/disease, 75-80% of MEP may not be doable at baseline.
 Instead, the clinician should begin the patient at a level at which the patient can be successful for at least 25 repetitions.
 MEP or MIP should be reassessed weekly and the training level of the device should modified based on changes in strength.

 WHO IS NOT A CANDIDATE FOR RESPIRATORY TRAINING?